open() initializes a newly-created request, or re-initializes an existing one.

 send()method does not return until the response is received.
 If

 true, notification of a completed transaction is provided using event listeners.
 This must be true if the

-- The optional user name to use for authentication purposes; by default, this is an empty string.
+- The optional user name to use for authentication purposes; by default, this is the

-- The optional password to use for authentication purposes; by default, this is an empty string.
+- The optional password to use for authentication purposes; by default, this is the